-Under Solvency II, all assets and liabilities are appraised at market value.
+Under Solvency II, all assets and liabilities are valued at market value.
 The figures in this report are consolidated figures that include all companies in the Storebrand Group, including subsidiaries that are not insurance companies.
-Numbers in brackets relate to 2017.
-The total value of the assets in the Storebrand Group calculated using Solvency II rules is NOK 518.5 billion (NOK 515.0 billion), while the total value of the liabilities is NOK 481.0 billion (NOK 476.1 billion).
+Numbers in brackets relate to 2018.
+The total value of the assets in the Storebrand Group calculated using Solvency II rules is NOK 557.8 billion (NOK 518.5 billion), while the total value of the liabilities is NOK 516.9 billion (NOK 481.0 billion).
 See table 1.
-Storebrand therefore has assets valued at NOK 37.5 billion (NOK 38.9 billion) more than the liabilities these assets have to cover.
-In addition, Storebrand has subordinated loans of NOK 7.8 billion (NOK 8.5 billion) which is part of the own funds.
-Total own funds1 amount to NOK 43.8 billion (NOK 46.2 billion).
+Storebrand therefore has assets valued at NOK 40.9 billion (NOK 37.5 billion) more than the liabilities the company is obliged to cover.
+In addition, Storebrand has subordinated loans of NOK 7.7 billion (NOK 7.8 billion) which is part of the own funds.
+Total own funds1 amount to NOK 46.9 billion (NOK 43.8 billion).